Tokyo Jungle: Gameplay

 The player will have to build up a pack of animals.
 This is easier for some herbivores, which means the player may not necessarily be at a disadvantage even if they choose a weaker type.
-There are 50 breeds and 80 types of animals in the game, including Pomeranians, lions, crocodiles, tigers, giraffes, hippos, cheetahs, chimpanzees, gazelles, chickens, Beagles, Dilophosaurus, hyenas, Deinonychus, and Sika deer.
+There are 50 breeds and 80 types of animals in the game, including Pomeranians, lions, crocodiles, tigers, giraffes, hippos, cheetahs, chimpanzees, gazelles, chickens, beagles, Dilophosaurus, hyenas, Deinonychus, and Sika deer.
 As the player plays through the game, additional playable animals are unlocked.
 There are other animals which are available for the player to download as downloadable content from the PlayStation Store, which include an Australian Silky Terrier, a Smilodon, a robot dog, a Peking Man, a (human) office worker, white and black Pomeranians, a cat, a panda, a crocodile, a kangaroo, and a giraffe.

 Plot

-Some time in the twenty-first century, humankind is extinct, leaving animals to fend for themselves.
+Some time in the twenty-first century, humankind is mostly extinct, leaving animals to fend for themselves.
 The once busy streets of Tokyo are now home to lions, tigers, chickens, and various other animals.
 All of them are now fighting for survival.